Litha-Fudumele930/transaction-aggregation/README.md

 ```
 ./mvnw
 ```

+alternatively:

+# Build the Docker image

+docker build -t transaction-aggregation .

+# Run the container

+docker run -p 8081:8081 transaction-aggregation

+2 apis exist in the project Post /auth/login with json request username and password to get the bearer token and Get /transactions for transactions with query params: user, startDate, endDate, category, page and size

+the credentials are: admin and admin

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].